FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-We now describe a linear $\fcdatalog$ program $\fcdatalogprogram$, simulating the computation steps of $T$ when started with a blank tape (in other words, with an empty input).
-The program $\fcdatalogprogram$ consists of an initialisation rule, a number of transition rules, and an accepting rule.
+We now describe a linear $\fcdatalog$ program $\fcdatalogprogram$ that simulates the computation steps of $T$ when started with a blank tape (in other words, with an empty input).
+The program $\fcdatalogprogram$ consists of an initialization rule, a number of transition rules, and an accepting rule.
 We see that each rule only has one relation atom in its body and so $\fcdatalogprogram$ is linear.
 Let $q_{0}$ represent the initial state, $h_{0}$ represent the initial head position, and $\flat$ represent the blank symbol.
-The initialisation rule is:
+The initialization rule is:

 For every transition $t$ of $T$, and each head position from which $t$ is possible, we define a corresponding rule in $\fcdatalogprogram$.
 The transition: ``\emph{if $T$ is in state $q_{\ell}$ and we read $\mathsf{c}$, then write $\mathsf{b}$, move the head right from position $i$ to position $i+1$, and enter state $q_{m}$}" is represented by the linear $\fcdatalog$ rule: